 Jethro Tull headed off to Michel Magne's famous Chateau D'Herouville studio in France to record the follow-up to the prior year's Thick As A Brick.
 Unfortunately, the sessions were abandoned and the band returned to England without a record.
 (The sessions were eventually released on CD in 1993).
 Reconstituted in London, Tull started anew and recorded another album-length epic, this time centering on the altogether heavier topic of life and death!
 Although a concise edit (#8) was found for a single, A Passion Play is best taken as a whole.
 The band is again in prime form and exceptionally tight; running throughout the more elaborate arrangement is that dense meter that is unmistakably Tull.
 Ian Anderson adds saxophone this time around, and John Evan reaches his hands across a few more keyboards, both giving the album a more varied sound.
 The Lewis Carroll- esque "The Story of the Hare who lost his Spectacles" (co-written with Evan and Jeffrey Hammond) is good humored, while the musical passage that immediately frames it quite refreshing.
 Obviously any attempt to write a passion play in a rock context left Anderson and company wide open for criticism, especially on the heels of the preceding extravaganza.
 Some of the self-deprecating Python-esque humor too was absent (the album's promotional movie notwithstanding), not to mention the affable hook of the predecessor's glorious refrain.
 Guess what: the music press was nothing but hostile towards it.
 Yet despite universal panning, the album shot again to the US No. 1 position, and No. 13 in the UK, again proving the band delivered more of what their fans wanted.
 The band toured in support of the album, performing "A Passion Play" in its entirety.
 However, Anderson didn't weather the hostility well and spent the next year off, giving Jethro Tull a re-think.

-Le Orme ("the footprint") had typical Italian roots: during the late '60s, they were a beat-psych band that released a few singles and a rather good album, Ad Gloriam.
-In 1970, the band followed keyboardist Toni Pagliuca's muse, and as one of the first Italian progressive bands, took off in a direction similar to The Nice or Deep Purple.
-Le Orme subsequently recorded two organ- driven albums: Collage in 1971 and Uomo di Pezza ("Man of Rags") in 1972.
-Not to be missed is the heavy organ rock on the former's "Cemento Armato", while the latter contained the single "Gioco Di Bimba" which topped the Italian hit parade in 1972.
-Their third album, Felona And Sorona, was another concept album, something concerning a story about two planets and their eventual destruction.
-The English language version of the album, recorded at Charisma-boss Tony Stratton-Smith's request, sports a translation by none other than VDGG's Peter Hammill, but still features the same production of Gian Piero Reverberi's original mix.
-The album is a mixture of gentle progressive music, with a very original and Italian feel; certainly one of the finest examples of Italian progressive rock.
-Pagliuca's keyboards dominate, avoiding the English derivation of early works; his use of layered synthesizer lines is quite unique.
-Aldo Tagliapietra's acoustic guitar gives (you guessed it) a Mediterranean feel to tracks like "Felona" and "The Balance".
-His vocals are slightly accented, which should only add to the album's charm.
-Drummer Michi Dei Rossi is particularly inventive while always remaining understated.
-Le Orme toured the UK in support of the album; however this was their only English language record (and has never been released on compact disc).
-The band would release both a poorly recorded live album and the studio album Contrappunti in 1974.
-Then, Le Orme would add a second guitarist, Tolo Marton, and head to Los Angeles to record the more commercial Smogmagica, it's highlight "Laserium Floyd".
-A US Compilation, Beyond Leng, would also appear the same year.
-Subsequent recordings would tread different musical territory with each release, but keep the band employed until the end of the decade.
+Le Orme’s third album, Felona And Sorona, was a concept album, a sci-fi saga concerning two planets and their eventual destruction.
+An English language version of the album, recorded at Charisma-boss Tony Stratton-Smith’s request, sports a translation by none other than Van Der Graaf Generator’s Peter Hammill, but still features the same production of Gian Piero Reverberi’s original mix.
+The album is a mixture of gentle progressive music with Le Orme’s very original and Italian feel and certainly one of the finest examples of Italian progressive rock.
+Pagliuca’s keyboards dominate, avoiding the English derivation of early works and his use of layered synthesizer lines is quite unique.
+Aldo Tagliapietra’s acoustic guitar gives a Mediterranean feel to tracks like “Felona” and “The Balance”.
+His vocals are slightly accented, which should only add to the album’s charm.
+Drummer Michi Dei Rossi is particularly inventive and mixed to the fore.
+The band toured the UK in support of the album, however this was their only English language record.
+Next, Le Orme would release two albums in 1974.
+First up was a rather poorly recorded live album In Concert, it’s highlight the (unreleased) smoking two part “Truck Of Fire”.
+The studio album Contrappunti followed later in the year and while it tops the the band’s trajectory to the point, but perhaps a little too much so.
+Le Orme would then change course adding a guitarist, Tolo Marton, to their lineup and head to Los Angeles to record the more rock-orientated Smogmagica, released in 1975.
+A US Compilation, Beyond Leng, would also appear the same year, compiling tracks from the trio era.
+Another similar album Verita Nascoste (“Secret Truths”), recorded in London’s Nemo Studio, followed in 1976 with Germano Serafin now on guitar.
+In 1977, the band then retired from touring to concentrate on very unique album, named after a cafe in Venice.
+Florian was a complete departure from progressive rock, instead offering an acoustic album of chamber music.
+Critically acclaimed, it would be the last however with Reverberi.
+Le Orme recorded two further albums but by 1982 they had called it a day.